komuro-hiraku/logback-s3-rolling-policy/README.md

 ```

 ### Run-time variables

-As of version `1.3` you can set run-time variables.
-For now you can only add an extra S3 folder.

 Just use `CustomData.extraS3Folder.set( "extra_folder_name" );` somewhere in your code before the upload occurs.
 You can always change this value during run-time and it will be picked up on the next upload. set to `null` to ignore.